|GPS:||39.664, -78.779 Google Map · Climbing Area Map|

 Parking note.
-I have had no problem using on street parking in the area.
-The end of Columbia street has plenty of parking and is only about a 100 meter walk to the trail head.
+There is usually no problem parking at the intersection of Piedmont Street and Wills Mt.
+Rd.
+The end of Columbia street has plenty of parking and is only about a 100 meter walk to the trailhead.
 Don't park on red lines and avoid the immediate church area on Sundays.
-Say hi to the locals and tell them what you are up to.
+Say hello to the locals and tell them what you are up to.
 They will be interested and being friendly can only help our access.

-Classic Climbing Routes at The Narrows aka Lover's Leap
+Classic Climbing Routes at Cumberland Narrows aka Lover's Leap

 Days w Precip